-“I think a deal has been agreed upon, but it’s always conditional on the physical,” Stampeder head coach Dave Dickenson confirmed 3DownNation’s report Wednesday.
+“I think a deal has been agreed upon, but it’s always conditional on the physical,” Stampeder head coach Dave Dickenson said Wednesday.

 “I’m excited to see him.
 I haven’t seen him in a couple of years.
 He’s had a couple things surgically he’s had to fix.”

 Rogers attracted interest from several NFL teams and signed with the San Francisco 49ers in 2016.

 But he tore his anterior cruciate ligament in training camp that year and never played a snap for the 49ers, who released him a year later.

 Rogers was both a football and triple jump star at California Lutheran.

 The six-foot-three, 210-pound receiver boasted a vertical of about 90 centimetres and won a lot of jump-ball catches for the Stampeders in 2015.

 If Rogers still has those highlight-reel springs, Calgary quarterback Bo Levi Mitchell can use him to spread out the offence and throw downfield.

 “When that becomes official, it adds a huge weapon and a huge piece that can really come in and help this offence.
 He’s a guy I like to throw the ball to.
 He’s definitely one of those guys you can trust in one-on-one situations,” Mitchell said.

 “He’s stopped a couple of interceptions for me and turned them into catches and some into touchdowns because he has that ability to go over guys.”